-Section 2.c.2 reviewed a number of potential market failures on the demand side.
+Section 3.1 reviewed a number of potential market failures on the demand side.
 In export markets specifically, search frictions may be even more important.
 Finding buyers in remote countries seems likely to be harder than it is in one's home country.
 One rationale for policy intervention is that knowledge about available exporters and importers can be considered a public good.
 As such, governments should focus on collecting and providing information that is useful for entire sectors, as opposed to facilitating only firm-specific relationships.
 In the latter case, the state may just be subsidising the cost of finding new buyers that firms may have found anyway on their own.
 To be efficient, government intervention should be focused on solving coordination failures (such as marketing an entire industry's products abroad) or building tools with large economies of scale (such as listing all available exporters on a web platform).
-While there is a large body of evidence on the existence of search frictions (Allen 2014, Startz 2017, Jensen and Miller 2018), research on how these frictions can be addressed in practice is scarce.
+While there is a large body of evidence on the existence of search frictions (Allen, 2014; Startz, 2017; Jensen and Miller, 2018), research on how these frictions can be addressed in practice is scarce.

 A second important market failure could be collective reputation.
 Foreign buyers, unable to assess the quality of potential exporters' products, are likely to rely on signals from the rest of the industry or country to decide whether they want to import goods from a particular firm.
-In turn, high-quality exporters may have difficulty reaching export markets (Macchiavello 2010, Bai et al. 2017).
+In turn, highquality exporters may have difficulty reaching export markets (Macchiavello, 2010; Bai et al., 2017).
+In low- and middle-income countries, where weak institutions and low contract enforcement exist, trust becomes increasingly important for promoting exports (Bourdreau and Macchiavello, 2023).
+New evidence from Barteska and Lee (2024) shows that South Korea's growth story can be understood as a feat of its most successful bureaucrats.
+The study shows that the state bureaucrat overseeing export promotion policy in foreign country offices had a significant effect on the ability to grow exports in that country.
+The researchers find the mechanism of transmitting information about the market conditions to the host country is essential for decreasing any information asymmetries and supporting buyers to match with sellers.
 To increase trust, governments can promote reputation mechanisms that reliably rate sellers and buyers, such as international certifications.
 On this issue, too, evidence is lacking.

 Credit constraints could also play a prominent role in preventing firms from exporting.
-As discussed in Section 3.a.3, estimates of the fixed cost of entering foreign markets are quite high, and firms may not have the resources necessary to pay that cost.
-Improving access to trade credit or directly subsidizing the costs of export business plans are potential solutions.
+As discussed in Section 3.1, estimates of the fixed cost of entering foreign markets are quite high, and firms may not have the resources necessary to pay that cost.
+Improving access to trade credit or directly subsidising the costs of export business plans are potential solutions.
 Cadot et al. (2015) estimate the effect of FAMEX, an export-matching grant programme in Tunisia.
-While the impact on exports is strong in the short run, it fades out after 3 years.
-Yet, the additional corporate tax revenue generated from the programme covers its cost, suggesting that such interventions could be cost efficient.
+While the impact on exports is strong in the short run, it fades out after three years.
+Yet, the additional corporate tax revenue generated from the programme covers its cost, suggesting that such interventions could be cost-efficient.

-Perhaps because so many developing countries already conduct export-promotion activities in some form, a promising research strategy could be to initiate collaborations with these export agencies and randomise export promotion interventions.
+Perhaps because so many low- and middle-income countries already conduct export-promotion activities in some form, a promising research strategy could be to initiate collaborations with these export agencies and randomise export promotion interventions.
 This would potentially allow researchers to quantify the size of different externalities while measuring the cost efficiency of various policies at the same time.

-Interactions between researchers and tax administrations in developing countries over the past decade have led to significant progress in this literature, and we believe there is a similar potential for export promotion.
+Interactions between researchers and tax administrations in low- and middle-income countries over the past decade have led to significant progress in this literature, and we believe there is a similar potential for export promotion.